How to Look After Your Dog This Summer

 3. Walk Your Dog In The Cooler Hours

 Take your dog out for walks during the cooler parts of the day (early morning or late evening).
-Dogs can easily get severely dehydrated in the heat and overheat which can be fatal!
+Dogs can easily become dehydrated in the heat, and overheating can lead to heatstroke.
+Walking your dog in cooler hours is one of the best ways to keep your dog safe in summer.
 Walk your dog in the mornings or at night when it isn’t too hot.

 4. Cool Off In The Water